Pump It Up (video game series): Development

 The Remix Station from Zero had been changed to the Special Zone: an area containing nonstop remixes, long versions of songs, and Another mode songs.
 All of Pump it Up Zero's Another songs have also been moved to the Special Zone.
 Most of the unlocks, however, depend on playing through World Tour mode.
 In addition, a new cabinet style has been added to the lineup featuring a futuristic design and a 42' plasma display.
 Yahpp, who split from the BanYa team, became the project lead leading to a style similar to the early games.

 Unlike in earlier games, the difficulty level of a song in NX is not visually represented by a number.
-Levels 1 through 14 are shown as star icons, each level corresponding to a half icon, while levels 15 to 22 are shown as skull icons, with each level corresponding to a whole icon.
+Levels 1 through 14 are shown or visualized as star icons, each level corresponding to a half icon, while levels 15 to 22 are shown or visualized as skull icons, with each level corresponding to a whole icon.
 Pump It Up NX2 displays both the stars/skulls and a digital level indicator.
 The Extra and the Prex series of games also use this graphical style.
 A "????????" rating is given to songs that are "beyond the charts", gimmick charts that are meant to be impossible for one player, or charts that are meant for two players at the same time.
-The "????????" rating was kept for extreme songs in later games outside of this series.
+The rating with 8 question marks ("????????") was kept for extreme songs in later games outside of this series.

 NX2 released in December 2007, added support for Andamiro's proprietary USB flash drives, which save player progress and worldwide ranking.
 A new metagame life system was introduced that allows players to play four songs instead of three if they have life left at the end of three songs.
 Getting an A ranking or higher allows the player to maintain their life points, however, anything lower than an A will cost the player life points.
 If a player does especially poorly their set will be reduced to only two songs.